 Pursuing his goal to be a professional actor, Derr became a student of

-Jaspar Deeter - the director/educator of the Hedgerow Theater in Pennsylvania,
+Jaspar Deeter - the director/educator of the Hedgerow Theater,

 and honed his craft there for three years (in the evenings.
 Daytimes, he still